Here's How The 100 Most Innovative Companies Adapt And Respond To Change

 A study of the 100 most innovative companies

-A few months ago, when we toured around California with our camper van, we visited the offices of global design and consulting firm IDEO in the harbor of San Francisco.
-It’s here that we learned about their famous human-centered design thinking methodology to design products, services and organizational cultures.
+A few months ago, when IDEO in the harbor of San Francisco.
+It's here that we learned about their famous human-centered design thinking methodology to design products, services and organizational cultures.

 Recently the design firm took a deep dive into their own archives, studied over 100 highly innovative organizations, and identified their common characteristics.
 According to IDEO there are six elements that distinguish organizations that are successfully able to adapt and respond to change.
-These six elements have a lot in common when it comes to the lessons we learned from our Bucket List visits to highly progressive organizations.
+These six elements have a lot in common when it comes to the Bucket List visits to highly progressive organizations.

 What follows is a breakdown of the six factors IDEO found: